hexbus/ppebcr-docs/README.md

 - Fully emulates TI Speech Synthesizer using PWM audio on Pico GPIO.

 - Matches TI Speech DSR functionality for software compatibility.

-- Audio output routing: PWM output from Pico is mixed to the sound input on the console 44 pin side car connector (confirmed)
+- Audio routing: PWM speech is **mixed into the TI console sound input** via the 44-pin sidecar connector, so you hear it on your normal monitor/speakers.

 ---